JorjaFox/website/_posts-old-blog/2014-11-03-pissed-scheduling-drama.md

     - tv
 ---

 You're not alone! but ...
 Bitching to me or @csi_cbs or even the lovely @csiwritersroom won't help.
-What <em>will</em> help is a focused barrage of complaints.
+What _will_ help is a focused barrage of complaints.

 https://twitter.com/csiwritersroom/status/529370475470659584